 It's not a Trendsetting City

-Although we’re not always chasing after all the trends, when it comes to food trends, I always have major FOMO.
+Although we’re not chasing after all the trends, when it comes to food trends, I always have major FOMO.
 After a year in NYC, I’m over the instagram pop ups, but I remember a time where I had never been to one and always wondered what they were like.

 If you’re always about the latest and greatest, Las Vegas doesn’t always have it.
 Fads come after they’ve already done well in other cities like NYC, LA, and SF.